jnozzi/cocoadev.com/markdown/ServingTheNetworkDirectory.md

-This topic is not very Cocoa-related; it's more of a General/MacOSX power user article.
+This topic is not very Cocoa-related; it's more of a MacOSX power user article.
 However, it's nice and informative and may be of interest to Cocoa developers.
 As a professional software developer, I personally use my     /Network directory a lot...
 I frequently switch between machines for testing purposes, and having the right server setup makes it easy to keep the same environment across machines.

 ----